Student and GSA Resources

 GLSEN research indicates that students at schools with a GSA were less likely to feel unsafe because of their sexual orientation or gender expression and missed less school than their peers who attended schools without a GSA.
 LGBTQ students with a GSA at their school also reported less anti-LGBTQ discrimination.

-Find out how to start a GSA, get free resources to support your GSA's work, take part in the Day of Silence, Ally Week, and No Name-Calling Week, and join the national network of more than GSAs by registering your student club today!
+Find out how to start a GSA, get free resources to support your GSA's work, take part in the Day of Silence, Solidarity Week, and No Name-Calling Week, and join the national network of more than GSAs by registering your student club today!

 National Student Council